-- What his supervisor values: Bill is a compassionate dedicated teacher who is a positive listener, resource and confidant for his students and their families.
+- What his supervisor values: Bill is a compassionate dedicated teacher who is a positive listener, resource, and confidant for his students and their families.
 His positive attitude and care helps him develop strong relationships.
-Bill focuses on students building self advocacy and efficacy which leads to students increasing their independance.
+Bill focuses on students building self-advocacy and efficacy which leads to students increasing their independence.

 Kimberly Vorias, Teaching Assistant